 Experience

-Prior to working at the University of the Fraser Valley, Newell was a Banting Postdoctoral Fellow at Royal Roads University, researching integrated models and visualizations as tools for community planning.
-He has been affiliated with the university as a sustainability researcher and teacher since 2011, working with Ann Dale’s Community Research Connections program.
-Newell works with a variety of quantitative (e.g., decomposition analysis, regressions, factor analysis), qualitative (e.g., thematic coding), and spatial (e.g., GIS) methods.
+Newell was also a Banting Postdoctoral Fellow from 2017 to 2019, researching integrated models and visualizations as tools for community planning.
+Newell uses a variety of quantitative (e.g., decomposition analysis, regressions, factor analysis), qualitative (e.g., thematic coding), and spatial (e.g., GIS) methods.

 Education